CDCgov/ww-inference-model/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what feature is not working.
+A clear and concise description of what the bug is.

-**Impact**
-Please describe the impact this bug is causing to your program or organization.

 **To Reproduce**
 Steps to reproduce the behavior: